1 Rebooting Your Future

 Although this is a course guidebook used in undergraduate teaching, you don’t need to be enrolled on the course to benefit from reading it, watching the videos and doing the exercises and coding challenges.

-1.12.4 Your future is constantly updated
+1.12.4 Your Future is Constantly Updated

-You are reading the alpha version, the Minimum Viable Product (MVP) of this guidebook, last updated on 18 April, 2024.
+You are reading the alpha version, the Minimum Viable Product (MVP) of this guidebook, last updated on 20 November, 2024.
 That’s software engineer talk for saying it isn’t finished yet.
 Subsequent versions, will be continuously and iteratively released on a daily and weekly basis.
 They will include:

 • More quizzes for better interactivity